 Andreia Inamorato dos Santos

-Andreia Inamorato joined the EC’s Joint Research Centre in September 2013.
+Andreia Inamorato joined the Joint Research Centre - European Commission in September 2013.
 Her role involves research and policy support on “ICT for Learning, Skills and Open Education”.
 Her work contributes to finding ICT opportunities and challenges and open education implementation at a policy level to innovate and modernize teaching, learning and training practices in Europe.
 Her current focus is on the promotion and uptake of openness in higher education institutions and Member States.
 Inamorato holds a doctoral degree in Educational Technology from the Open University of the UK (2011) and a master’s degree in Research Methods for Educational Technology from the same institution (2003).

-Andrea Karpati is head of the Centre for Science Communication, UNESCO Chair and member of the Information Technology in Education Committee of ELTE University.
+Andrea Karpati is head of the Centre for Science Communication, UNESCO Chair and member of the Information Technology in Education Committee of ELTE University (Hungary).
 She is author of more than 250 books and papers in six languages and coordinator of EU and UNESCO projects on multimedia in teaching and learning.
 Karpati is also a former member of the EDEN Executive Committee and the IFIP (International Federation of Information Processing) Technical Committee for Education.

 Mark Nichols is responsible for the learning systems, learning innovation and TEL design teams at the Open University (United Kingdom).
 One of his team’s roles involves working with faculties to provide them with analytics insight into their activities and module performance.
 In his previous role, Nichols was associated with a major New Zealand project dealing with the use of learning analytics at an institutional level.